A single Lyme disease blood test does not always show that you have the bacteria responsible for causing Lyme disease in your body.

 For information on the symptoms of Lyme Disease, go to Symptoms Lyme Disease

-This particular test confirms that there are actual antibodies to the Borrelia Burgdorferi bacteria.
+The Western Blot test CONFIRMS that there are actual antibodies to the Borrelia Burgdorferi bacteria.

 For some information on Lyme Disease treatment, have a look at How to treat Lyme Disease